 “So what’s your bad news?”
 I asked.
 “Are we moving again?
 Already?”

 “Now,” my mom asked, “are you sure you want to go to Eastgate High School?
-We could probably find a nice Catholic school for you instead.
+We could probably find a nice Catholic high school for you instead.
 Like De La Salle?”

 “That sound pretty amazing,” Dad said, with a slightly skeptical expression.